Ofir Haivry: Education and career

+In 2007 he was awarded the annual fellowship co-sponsored by the Folger Institute and the American Society for Eighteenth-Century Studies.

+Haivry's writing has appeared in scholarly and popular publications, and he wrote the book, John Selden and the Western Political Tradition (Cambridge University Press, 2017).

-Haivry is currently a member of Israel's Council for Higher Education (CHE), of Israel's Council for Archeology, of the joint CHE-Government team overseeing the I-CORE (Israel Centers of Research Excellence), and a member of the Bilateral Steering Team for promoting Academic Cooperations between Israel and Italy.
-He was a member of the 2010, Close Committee assessing the Israel Prize regulations (report adopted by Minister of Education), and of the 2009-2010 Steering Committee of TAMAR Project for the restoration and empowerment of Israel’s National Heritage Infrastructure (at the Prime Minister's office).
+Haivry is currently a member of Israel's Council for Higher Education, Israel's Council for Archeology, and a bilateral steering team to promote academic collaboration between Israel and Italy.
+He was a member of the 2010, close committee to assess the Israel Prize regulations, and the 2009-2010 steering committee of the TAMAR project to restore Israel’s National Heritage Infrastructure.